 We were expecting them to weigh something like a normal scooter, but they actually weigh several times more — ranging from 15 to 26 pounds.

 Most of the weight is concentrated in the lithium ion battery (located above the wheels on one or both sides of the board).

 All of the models are nearly identical in terms of weight and design.
 Some of them are assembled abroad and others are made in the U.S. As such, the final products appear slightly different in terms of branding and polish.

 All of the hoverboards come with a built-in battery pack, charger, and an instruction manual.

-Some of the fancier models also come with nice add-ons like a remote control, bluetooth speakers, and LED lights.
-While none of these features are essential, they are differentiators that may influence the buying decision for those that are looking to use these devices day to day.
+Some of the fancier models also come with nice add-ons such as a remote control, bluetooth speakers, and LED lights.
+While none of these features are essential, they are differentiators that may influence the buying decision for consumers who wnat to use their hoverboard daily.